AerialRobotics-IITK/icuas-2024/README.md

 - [X] Enabling detection, and counting the fruits using camera feed while drone traverses the hardcoded trajectory; count fruits ignoring double counting
 - [X] Implementing feed stabilizer using quaternion data from pose
 - [X] A simple detection function to count the fruits given a centered pic of the fruits (taking into account the variety observed)
-- [ ] Enabling detection, and counting the fruits using camera feed while drone traverses the hardcoded trajectory; count fruits ignoring double counting
-- [ ] Handling cases of double counting of fruits due to single-sided and double-sided visibility
-- [ ] Improving the detection pipeline by optimizing parameters
-- [ ] Integrating the entire detection pipeline as a single cohesive package
+- [X] Enabling detection using Yolov4 trained on custom dataset with applied filter (using depth data) to view only objects of interest
+- [X] Getting 3D Pose estimate using perspective projection of detected pixel coordinates from Yolov4
+- [X] Defining limts under which double counting is detected and detected fruits are skipped

 ### Trajectory Generation
 - [X] Hardcoded trajectory so that the drone traverses facing each of the shelves atleast once
 - [X] Implementing Motion planning given the static occupancy grid / collision geoemtries using OML & PCL
 - [X] Adding a frontend to the implemented planner to take input of multiple waypoints as ``std::vector``
-- [ ] Testing the constraints and remove any hardcoded delays in planner
+- [X] Testing the constraints and remove any hardcoded delays in planner
-- [ ] Integrating the algorithm for generating permuatution of waypoints with the planner
+- [X] Integrating the algorithm for generating permuatution of waypoints with the planner
-- [ ] Implementating alternative motion planning approach with only heuristcs
+- [X] Implementating alternative motion planning approach with only heuristcs
-- [ ] Handling cases of double counting of fruits due to single-sided and double-sided visibility
+- [X] Handling cases of double counting of fruits due to single-sided and double-sided visibility

 ## Simulation